i4Ds/sdo-cli/README.md

 ## SOoD Anomaly Detection

-Under `src/sood` a Solar Out-of-Distribution model based on a context-encoding variational autoencoder by Zimmerer et al. [2], which makes use of the model-internal latent representation deviations to end up with a more expressive reconstruction error is implemented.
-This model allows anomaly detection on both a sample as well as a pixel level.
+Under `src/sood` a Solar Out-of-Distribution model based on a context-encoding variational autoencoder by Zimmerer et al. [2] is implemented.
+The model makes use of the model-internal latent representation deviations to end up with a more expressive reconstruction error and allows anomaly detection on both a sample as well as a pixel level.

 A full Anomaly Detection pipeline can be examined in the example notebook `notebooks/e2ePipeline.ipynb`.
 For this start jupyter: